Hit the Beach at These 10 Charming Surf Towns in the Northeast U.S.

-In addition to the shopping malls, restaurants, and movie theaters, this coastal town has so much more to offer, like fascinating art exhibits and historical sites.
+In addition to vacation rentals with pools, shopping malls, restaurants, and movie theaters, this coastal town has so much more to offer, like fascinating art exhibits and historical sites.
 You can learn all about Newport and its history by visiting one of the many local museum establishments, like the historic mansion known as the Breakers.

-Top Attractions on Nantucket Island
+Top Attractions in Nantucket

-Cape Cod, Massachusetts
+6. Cape Cod, Massachusetts